YMilind/scommandCI/README.md

 Need help on extracting dashboard URL from the running test which can be sent as email to stakeholders

 It is just a basic flow and it can be modified and used  , Everyone is welcome to make it more useful and robust all suggesstions are welcome.

+The deleteResults can be encorporated as a jenkins job to make sure if you are using a internal hosted instance , it remains clean , by sceduling job to keep deleting results. eg- Everyresult that gets older than 200 days ...